Pelagic and Open Ocean Accounting

 Worked Example

-This worked example demonstrates the compilation of pelagic and open ocean ecosystem accounts for a hypothetical Pacific small island developing state (SIDS).
-The example follows the extent-condition-services-valuation sequence presented in Sections 3.1-3.5 and illustrates the key accounting entries and calculations.
+This worked example demonstrates the compilation of pelagic and open ocean ecosystem accounts for a hypothetical Pacific small island developing state (SIDS), following the extent-condition-services-valuation sequence in Sections 3.1-3.5.
 Given the Emerging status of this Circular, compilers should treat the methods and values below as indicative rather than prescriptive.

-Setting: A Pacific SIDS with an exclusive economic zone (EEZ) of 500,000 km2, predominantly comprising epipelagic waters (M2.1) over a deep ocean basin.
+Setting: A Pacific SIDS with an EEZ of 500,000 km2, predominantly comprising epipelagic waters (M2.1) over a deep ocean basin.
 The nation's economy depends heavily on tuna fisheries managed through the Western and Central Pacific Fisheries Commission (WCPFC).
-The EEZ intersects the warm pool region of the western Pacific, with seasonal upwelling along the EEZ's southern boundary.
+The EEZ intersects the warm pool region of the western Pacific, with seasonal upwelling along its southern boundary.

 Step 1: Extent account (year t to t+1)